pema99/chipboi/README.md

 # chipboi
-Chip8 interpreter in rust
+Interpreter / emulator for the Chip8 platform, written in Rust.

-Works on most of the games I tested
+Works on most of the games I tested.

-No sound :(
+Has a very simple CLI you can use to interface with it.

 # Usage
 Games can be loaded by passing a path to the ROM as a command line argument.
 For example: